cpmech/russell/russell_sparse/README.md

 ## Sparse solvers

 `russell_sparse` wraps two direct sparse solvers, namely, UMFPACK and MUMPS.
-The default solver is UMF; however UMF may run out of memory for large matrices, whereas MUMPS still may work.
+The default solver is UMFPACK; however UMFPACK may run out of memory for large matrices, whereas MUMPS still may work.
 On the other hand, the MUMPS solver is **not** thread-safe and thus must be used in single-threaded applications.

 ## Tools

-This crate includes a tool named `solve_matrix_market_build` to study the performance of the available sparse solvers (currently MUMPS and UMF).
+This crate includes a tool named `solve_matrix_market_build` to study the performance of the available sparse solvers (currently MUMPS and UMFPACK).
 The `_build` suffix is to disable the coverage tool.

 `solve_matrix_market_build` reads a [Matrix Market file](https://math.nist.gov/MatrixMarket/formats.html) and solves the linear system: